 And here at Stuff, we’re only interested in the best.
 This list isn’t about amassing the biggest number of apps nor doubling down on current fads.
 Instead, we’ve ruthlessly refined our selection until only the finest products remain.

-Whether you’re keen on photography, music, digital art, bashing out a novel, or exploring the night sky, these are the iOS apps to buy.
+Whether you’re keen on photography, music, digital art, bashing out a novel, or exploring the night sky, these are the best iPhone and iPad apps to buy.

-With over 20 miniature synths (‘gadgets’) and fantastic music production workflow, Korg Gadget is the king of music-making apps on iOS.
+With over 20 miniature synths (‘gadgets’) and fantastic music production workflow, Korg Gadget is the king of music-making apps on iPhone and iPad.
 Each gadget has its own flavour, giving you anything from drum machines and delicate bells to monster bass and searing chip-tune screaches.
-Owners of Module and iM1 can import their sounds as additional gadgets, too.
+Owners of Module, iM1 and other Korg apps can import their sounds as additional gadgets too.
 Bonus!

-Bandimal’s App Store page claims it was made for users of “ages 5 and under”.
+Bandimal’s App Store page claims it’s a music composer for kids.
 Don’t believe a word of it.
 Instead, Bandimal should be considered a colourful, bonkers, intuitive, entertaining way to make music, whatever your age.